Student Spotlight: Jorge Hernandez

 “I can’t stress enough how much College of DuPage impacted my young career.
 The atmosphere and student body aided significantly in the transformation from high school to college.
 The teachers were phenomenal, which was probably the best part of my COD experience.
 If not for the encouragement I received from the staff, I don't think I would be in the position where I am now.
 With the help of COD, I now know that time is the only thing keeping me from achieving my personal goals.

 “Owning my own construction firm would be the ultimate bliss – it would be pretty awesome to see my name on the front of a building every morning.
 Of course, making tons of money wouldn’t hurt either.
 If you're going to dream, dream big.
-A few years from now, when I’m driving an absurdly expensive foreign car, you better believe a College of DuPage sticker will be proudly displayed on my back windshield.”
+A successful career starts with the right mindset and a solid foundation.
+It may not always be easy, but nothing in life worth chasing ever is.”